-Heartland’s art programme is created to show that contemporary art is relevant to everybody.
-The programme consists of different experiences and artworks that mix with the festival’s surroundings and visitors.
+Heartland’s art exhibition aims to show our guests that contemporary art is relevant for everyone.
+The exhibition consists of different experiences and artworks that blend in and mix with the festival’s surroundings and visitors.
 All over Egeskov, you can experience the art as an integrated part of the different functions of the festival; as a surprising element, and as something you can take part in yourself.

 Atrium is Heartland’s art pavilion and –scene created by the Danish art duo AVPD.
-With its open and sharp architectural format, it sets the stage for the festival’s art programme.
+With its open and sharp architectural format, it sets the stage for the festival’s art exhibition.
 Here the audience can enter and become a part of the art.
 Among previously presented works we find the Virtual Reality work Peperit 2.0 by the Danish artist Sophie Hjerl.
-Atrium also hosts daily performances presented under the festival’s new performance programme Art & Audience.
+Atrium also hosts daily performances presented under the festival’s new project, Art & Audience.
 Here the central concepts are inclusion and interaction.